Gothic-Modding-Community/gmc/docs/zengin/scripts/general_info/compilation.md

         └── Gothic.src
 ```

-Thats how the `Gothic.src` file can look like:
+That is how the `Gothic.src` file can look like:

 ``` title="Gothic.src"
 Story\Constants.d